conorl1/Emotion-ForestRover/README.md

 - The emotion model, which modulates the behaviours

 ## To do:
-Add back in the code producing the data log file Upload the script that creates graphs from the data log
+Add back in the code producing the data log file.
+Upload the script that creates graphs from the data log.